Sakuralbj/CNCF-GSoC/Arena/User_guide.md

-This guide walks through the steps required to deploy and serve a TensorFlow model with gpu using Kubernetes (K8s).
+This guide walks through the steps required to deploy and serve a TensorFlow model with GPU using Kubernetes (K8s).

 1\.
 Setup